GRINS-Spoke0-WP2/.github/profile/README.md

 2. **AQ-CAMS** contains the data flow for air quality numerical models output obtained by the Copernicus Atmosphere Monitoring Service (CAMS).
 3. **WE-C3S** contains the data flow for weather data obtained by the Climate Change Service (C3S).
 4. **EM-CAMS** contains the data flow for emission data obtained by the Copernicus Atmosphere Monitoring Service (CAMS).

+This organisation has been created within the GRINS project to take trace of the scripts used for generating intermediate and final outputs of the projects.
+Several repositories are available and extensive descriptions are contained within each of them.
+Within the same repository, there are several versions of code (*v.0.0.1* or *v.1.0.0* etc.) that generate respective versions of datasets.

 # Modelling